programmerirfan/Coding-Files/ProjectCreation/README.md

 # Coding-Files
-this folder will use for root folder to create project.
+this folder will use as the root folder to create projects.